-The provision in ESEA section 1118(b)(3)(A) previously applied15 only to a schoolwide program school.16

-Under ESSA, this provision now applies to all Title I schools, including both schoolwide program schools and targeted assistance schools.
-As a result, consistent with paragraph A in the box above, to demonstrate compliance with the supplement not supplant requirement in any Title I school (including a targeted assistance school), an LEA cannot be required to use the three presumptions that had traditionally been used to determine whether supplanting occurred.
-17
+The provision in ESEA section 1118(b)(3)(A) previously applied only to a schoolwide program school.
+Under ESSA, this provision now applies to all Title I schools, including targeted assistance schools.
+Likewise, it applies to an LEA with respect to Title I resources not allocated to schools (see Section VI.
+Resources Not Allocated to Schools for further discussion).
+As a result, consistent with paragraph A in the box above, to demonstrate compliance with the supplement not supplant requirement in any Title I school (including a targeted assistance school) and the LEA as a whole, an LEA cannot be required to use the three presumptions that had traditionally been used to determine whether a specific use of Title I, Part A funds constitutes supplanting.